MelissaData/AddressObject-Dotnet-Linux/README.md

-# Melissa Data Address Object Linux Net Sample
+# Melissa - Address Object Linux Dotnet

 ## Purpose

-This is a sample of the Melissa Data Address Object using C#
+This code showcases the Melissa Address Object using C#.

+Please feel free to copy or embed this code to your own project.
+Happy coding!

+For the latest Melissa Address Object release notes, please visit: https://releasenotes.melissa.com/on-premise-api/address-object/

 The console will ask the user for: